rivera2236/my-intro-reac-gh-pages-version/README.md

-This is a ReactJS router app version of my person website found at https://myintro.ml
+This is a ReactJS router app version of my personal website found at https://myintro.ml

 Initially my intro was a simple HTML and CSS website and it is being served using React.